techgaun/ex_gecko/README.md

 mix gecko.load -d api-reqs -t papertrail # load data to datasets
 ```

+Papertrail adapter supports either of heroku router data format or the
+[plug_logger_json](https://github.com/bleacherreport/plug_logger_json) data format.
+The `user_id` field in papertrail
+dataset definition is used to co-relate the requests with the user.

 #### Heroku

 The heroku adapter requires [heroku-cli](https://github.com/heroku/heroku) to be installed.
 Once you configure heroku, you can use heroku adapter as below: